Shashankss2308/SnakeGame/README.md

 # SnakeGame
-Its a small project where I had created a snake game with help pf "pygame" library in python
+Its a small project where I had created a snake game with help pf "pygame", "time" & "random" library in python